praktika-inc/praktika-website/_i18n/pl/privacy-policy/privacy-policy.md

 Praktika reserves the right to revise this policy at some point to reflect its current data processing practices.
 We may update the Policy as needed.
 We recommend reviewing the relevance of this Policy on a regular basis.
 By continuing to use our service after the Policy change, you agree to the changes made.

-Last modified date of the Privacy Policy: March 10, 2022.
+Last modified date of the Privacy Policy: August 22, 2025.